Active learning of digenic functions with boolean matrix logic programming: Boolean matrix logic programming

 \begin{definition} [Boolean Matrix Logic Programming (BMLP) problem] Let $\mathcal{P}$ be a datalog program containing a set of clauses with the predicate symbol $r$.
 The goal of Boolean Matrix Logic Programming (BMLP) is to find a boolean matrix $\textbf{R}$ encoded by a datalog program such that $(\textbf{R})_{i,j}$ = 1 if $\mathcal{P} \models r(c_i, c_j)$ for constants $c_i, c_j$ and $(\textbf{R})_{i,j}$ = 0 otherwise. \end{definition}

-The $H_2^2$ program class when extended with functional symbols has Universal Turing Machine expressivity \cite{tarnlund_horn_1977}.
 Consider a ground term $u$ that concatenates $n$ constant symbols $c_1, c_2, ..., c_n$.
-We can represent $u$ using a $n$-bit binary code.
-When $c_k$ is in $u$ the $k$-th bit of the binary code is 1, otherwise, it is 0.
+We can represent $u$ using a $n$-bit binary vector.
+When $c_k$ is in $u$, the $k$-th bit of the binary vector is 1.
+All reactions in iML1515 are encoded this way to form rows in two boolean matrices $\textbf{R}_1$ and $\textbf{R}_2$ (Fig \ref{fig:bmlp_ie}a).

-Two boolean matrices $\textbf{R}_1$ and $\textbf{R}_2$ map reactions to binary codes.
-The binary codes represent reactants and products.
-We implement a BMLP module called iterative extension (BMLP-IE) to perform the bottom-up evaluation of reachability in metabolic networks.
-BMLP-IE module (Fig \ref{fig:bmlp_ie}) iteratively expands facts derivable from a partially grounded query $r(u, Y)$.
-Given that $\mathcal{P}$ contains $n$ constant symbols, we represent the constants in $u$ as a $1 \times n$ row vector $\mathbf{v}$ (a $n$-bit binary code).
-In addition, a $1 \times k$ boolean vector $\textbf{t}$ is used to turn transitions in the OEN ``on'' or ``off''.
-This allows us to temporarily modify the network connectivity without re-creating $\textbf{R}_1$ and $\textbf{R}_2$.
+We implement a BMLP module in SWI-Prolog \cite{wielemaker:2011:tplp} called iterative extension (BMLP-IE) for the task of bottom-up evaluation of reachability in metabolic networks.
+Each binary vector is represented as an integer.
+BMLP-IE (Fig \ref{fig:bmlp_ie}b) iteratively expands the set of facts derivable from a partially grounded query $r(u, Y)$.
+For $\mathcal{P}$ containing $n$ constant symbols, we represent $u$ as a $1 \times n$ row vector $\mathbf{v}$. $\textbf{R}_1$ and $\textbf{R}_2$ can be multiplied with boolean vectors to turn transitions ``on'' or ``off' in the OEN to modify the network connectivity.
+This module gives a 170x runtime boost for this task compared to SWI-Prolog \cite{ai_boolean_2024}, showing the benefit of a special-purpose module.